johnbartholomew/libnfa/manual.markdown

 * `NDEBUG` or `NFA_NDEBUG` can be defined to disable assertions (note: assertions are used to check static conditions on function arguments, so it is advisable to leave them enabled during development).

+(^) Technically this means C99 is required, but there are various freely
+    available implementations of stdint.h for compilers that do not come with them, and it does not require any extra language features beyond C89.
+In the future libnfa may remove the stdint.h requirement.

 ## API Overview